Men’s 1930s fashion is often considered the finest men’s fashion in the past century – and for good reason.

 Here are some other 1930s looks I have:

-(Left) This is a working class business men’s look using entirely new (used) clothing.
+This is a working class business men’s look, using entirely new (used) clothing.
 You may notice nothing matches.
-This was normal for the 1930s since the depression created a need for economy in men’s dress.
+This was normal for the 1930s, since the Depression created a need for economy in men’s dress.

-Brown single breasted suit coat, with lighter brown 6 button vest, and a greenish pleated pant make up the suit.
-A plain white straight collar french cuff dress shirt and blue, navy and gold print tie coordinate with the gold pocket square.
-(If you clothes can’t match, at least your accessories should.)
+Brown single breasted suit coat with lighter brown 6 button vest, and a greenish pleated pant make up the suit.
+A plain white straight collar French cuff dress shirt and blue / navy / gold print tie coordinates with the gold pocket square (if your clothes can’t match, at least your accessories should).
 The final touches are two tone shoes and a straw fedora hat.

-The next look (right) was for a summer day at Lake Tahoe so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, blue striped shirt from Paul Frederick, gold tie and straw panama hat.
+The next look was for a summer day at Lake Tahoe, so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, a blue striped shirt, gold tie, and straw Panama hat.
 A straw boater hat would have been another good hat to wear with this look.